Moniepoint, Kuda and Others are Facing Regulatory Issues

 Though regulations are important, there should be no excessive rigidity, which may inhibit new ideas convergence or it might hamper initiatives aimed at embracing everyone economically.

-In order for the fintech sector to develop further, there is need for transparency as well as cooperation among players within this field including licensing authorities.
+In order for the fintech sector to develop further, there is a need for transparency as well as cooperation among players within this field including licensing authorities.

 To this end, it will be incumbent upon an organization engaging in fintech services to install stringent measures capable of addressing AML / KYC issues while at the same time showing its dedication towards financial responsibility.